v-morello/riptide/README.md

 ### Overview

 __riptide__ is an end-to-end pulsar searching package implementing the Fast Folding Algorithm (FFA).
 Its interface is entirely in python while the core algorithms are implemented in C. It is being developed with ease of use in mind, without sacrificing execution speed.
-The main features are:
+The main features are / are planned to be:

 - Reading time series data written by major pulsar software packages such as PRESTO and SIGPROC
 - Saving / Loading data products to / from HDF5